DiegoRubiok1/Classical_fields/README.md

 Simulation of classical fields using Pygame for visualization!

 ## Current Version
-A realistic parameter simulation of the Sun, Mercury, Venus, Earth, Moon, Mars, and the asteroid belt.
+A realistic parameter simulation called `SolarSystemSim` of the Sun, Mercury, Venus, Earth,

----
+Moon,
+Mars, and the asteroid belt.
+Additionally, a subclass simulation called `RandomParticleSimulation` has been implemented, which generates hundreds of randomly-massed asteroids.

 ## Controls
 - **Camera Movement**